One of my favorite things to cook directly over lump charcoal is Picanha.

 Making the chimichurri

-- Place the pealed garlic cloves, olive oil and bay leaves into a food processor and pulse until the garlic has become a fine mince throughout the oil.
+- Place the garlic cloves, olive oil and bay leaves into a food processor and pulse until the garlic has become a finely minced throughout the oil.

-- Wash and pat dry the onions and roughly chop them up.
-Then add these into the mixture and pulse, but not to make the mixture a puree, just enough to chop all ingredients.
+- Add the onions and pulse, but not to make the mixture a puree, just enough to chop all ingredients.
 You should still see pieces of onion in there.

 - Using a spatula, scrape out the mixture into a bowl and add the chopped fresh and dry herbs and spices and stir them to mix all thoroughly.